Goondiwindi: Geography

 Goondiwindi is on the Macintyre River in Queensland near the New South Wales border, 350 km south west of the Queensland state capital, Brisbane.
 The town of Boggabilla is 11 km to the south-east on the New South Wales side of the border.
 Most of the area surrounding the town is farmland.

 Climate

-Goondiwindi experiences a semi-arid influenced humid subtropical climate (Köppen: Cfa), with hot summers and mild, relatively dry winters.
+Goondiwindi experiences a semi-arid influenced humid subtropical climate (Köppen: Cfa), with very hot, moderately humid summers and mild, dry winters.
 Annual precipitation averages 621.4 mm, with a summer maximum.
-Record temperatures have ranged from 45.2 C on 10 January 1899 to -5.6 C on 24 June 1908.
+Extreme temperatures have ranged from 45.2 C on 10 January 1899 to -5.6 C on 24 June 1908.